-The name of the town in Brazil that the 30 missionaries from First Baptist Church, El Dorado chose to serve in 1986 is Redencao which means redemption.
-The purpose of our mission was to lead as many as possible to Christ that they might be redeemed.
-Our secondary purpose was to begin the building of 2 new churches for the work of Christ in the area.
+The name of the town in Brazil which the thirty missionaries from First Baptist Church, El Dorado chose to serve in 1986 is Redencao which means redemption.
+The purpose of our mission was to lead as many as possible to Christ so they might be redeemed.
+Our secondary purpose was to begin the building of two new churches for the work of Christ in the area.

-He had visited and given testimony in our church in El Dorado months before, so we had already met him.
-Also in attendance were our mission hosts Johnny and Barbara Burnett, SBC missionaries living in Belem.
-Their son Brett accompanied them and would also serve as one of our translators.
-The church held about 150 people and was full of members and seekers each evening we had worship services.
+He had visited and given testimony in our church in El Dorado months earlier, so we already knew him.
+Also in attendance were our mission hosts Johnny and Barbara Burnett who were SBC missionaries living in Belem.
+Their son Brett accompanied them and served as one of our interpreters.
+The church held about one hundred and fifty people and was full of members and seekers each evening we had worship services.
 There were decisions by people to follow Christ at every meeting.

-An unusual Brazilian custom is that when one approaches a home, he claps his hands instead of knocking on the door.
+An unusual Brazilian custom is when one approaches a home he claps his hands instead of knocking on the door.
 It is considered impolite to knock on a door.
 On one particular visit an elderly gentleman came to the door without a shirt.
-He stepped outside and following our witness , he suddenly ran around to the back of the house.
+He stepped outside and following our conversation suddenly ran around to the back of the house.
 I thought perhaps he had been offended.
-In a minute or two he returned with his wife and 2 children.
+In a minute or two he returned with his wife and two children.
 He had put on his nicest shirt.
-All of them bowed their heads and repented to receive the gift of Christ for salvation!
-He said he didn’t want to make such a prayer without having on his best clothes!
+All of them bowed their heads and repented to receive the gift of Christ for salvation.
+He said he didn’t want to make such a prayer without having on his best clothes.